riyas0077/EsriMap_Demo/README.md

 How To Get Started

 Download the project.
-And then you need to download Esri Map.
+And then you need to download Esri Map SDK from CocoaPods.

 Installation with CocoaPods